fluxninja/aperture/docs/content/references/configuration/policies.md

 ### v1Decider {#v1-decider}

-Type of combinator that computes the comparison operation on lhs and rhs signals and switches between `on_true` and `on_false` signals based on the result of the comparison
+Type of combinator that computes the comparison operation on lhs and rhs signals

 The comparison operator can be greater-than, less-than, greater-than-or-equal, less-than-or-equal, equal, or not-equal.

-This component also supports time-based response, i.e. the output transitions between on_true or on_false signal if the decider condition is true or false for at least "positive_for" or "negative_for" duration.
+This component also supports time-based response, i.e. the output transitions between 1.0 or 0.0 signal if the decider condition is true or false for at least "true_for" or "false_for" duration.
 If `true_for` and `false_for` durations are zero then the transitions are instantaneous.